-+ The key source of consistent funding for the Plan is employer and employee contributions.
+- + The key sources of consistent funding for the Plan are employer and employee contributions.
 The amount of contributions received in any given year is a function of both the applicable statutory contribution rates in effect and the total amount of covered payroll subject to those rates.
-Legislation enacted on May 31, 2018, the 2018 Omnibus Pension and Retirement Bill (the "2018 Pension Bill" or the "Bill"), provides for significant contribution increases that are intended to address, among other things, historic employer underfunding and costs associated with increased member longevity.
-With respect to contributions, the Bill provides for 1) a state funded employer contribution increase of 2.5%, phased-in over six years, and 2) an employee contribution increase of 0.25% in fiscal year 2023.
-The Bill was a significant factor in improving the Plan's contribution sufficiency/(deficiency) from a deficiency of 0.52% of pay in fiscal year 2017 to a sufficiency of 2.69% in fiscal year 2018.
+The 2018 Omnibus Pension and Retirement Bill (the "2018 Pension Bill" or the "Bill") provided for significant contribution increases to address historic employer underfunding and costs associated with increased member longevity.
+Among other things, the Bill provided for 1) a state-funded employer contribution increase of 2.5%, phased-in over six years, and 2) an employee contribution increase of 0.25% in fiscal year 2023.
+The Bill was a significant factor in improving the Plan's contribution sufficiency/(deficiency) from a deficiency of 0.52% of pay in fiscal year 2017 to a sufficiency of 3.22% in fiscal year 2019.
 Although the current trend for SPTRFA contributions is positive, the adequacy of contributions as a source of funding is critically important and must be monitored closely.
-Changes in demographics or other factors that would result in a reduction in the number of active, contributing members would have a negative impact on the financial stability of the Plan.

-+ In addition to employer and employee contributions, the Plan has benefited from continued supplemental State funding that is intended to address, in part, historic underfunding of employer contributions, which had contributed to the Fund's reduced funded ratio.
-The 2018 Pension Bill includes a \$5 million increase to the Plan's annual State supplemental funding which is scheduled to continue until either the Plan is 100 percent funded, or June 30, 2048, whichever occurs earlier.

-+ While the Fund's investment portfolio is a significant contributor to the Plan's overall funding, its returns are dependent on market conditions and, therefore, are variable from year to year.
-In fiscal year 2018, the Fund's investment portfolio returned 9.75 percent (net of fees), exceeding the Fund's internal long-term return target of 8 percent.
-Variability in the portfolio's performance impacts the Fund's overall funded ratio in any given year - returns in excess of 8 percent contribute to a decrease in the actuarial value of liabilities, while returns below 8 percent contribute to an increase in the Fund's actuarial value of liabilities.
+Changes in demographics or other factors that may result in a reduction in the number of active, contributing members or a reduction in covered payroll would have a negative impact on the financial stability of the Plan. - + In addition to employer and employee contributions, the Plan has benefited from continued supplemental State funding that is intended to address, in part, historic underfunding of employer contributions, which contributed to the Fund's reduced funded ratio.
+The 2018 Pension Bill provided for a \$5 million increase to the Plan's annual State supplemental funding, which is scheduled to continue until either the Plan is 100 percent funded or June 30, 2048, whichever occurs earlier. - + While the Fund's investment portfolio is a significant contributor to the Plan's overall funding, its returns are dependent on market conditions and, therefore, are variable from year to year.
+In fiscal year 2019, the Fund's investment portfolio returned 5.73 percent (net of fees), falling short of the Fund's internal long-term return target of 7.5 percent.
+Variability in the portfolio's performance impacts the Fund's overall funded ratio in any given year - returns in excess of 7.5 percent contribute to a decrease in the actuarial value of liabilities, while returns below 7.5 percent contribute to an increase in the Fund's actuarial value of liabilities.